supercool-labs/pixel-art-react-ts/README.md

 You can also import it directly submitting [this](examples/import-export/cat.txt) code.

+## Caveats about how to use this package

+You will want to build this package via `yarn build`.
+That runs Webpack and uses `src/lib-index.tsx` as the entrypoint.

+If you find references to `typechain` or `@supercool/ui-components` in the repo, you will have to replace that code with your own.
+Those exist because this package was part of a mono-repo and had access to other private packages.

 ## Technical overview

 This application has been built with the following technologies: